Tomb Raider (GBC video game): Development and release

 Tomb Raider was developed for the Game Boy Color (GBC) by series creators Core Design as the character's first title on Nintendo hardware.
-Eidos Interactive producer Mike Shmitt described the game as technically impressive for the platform given the character's origins on more powerful hardware.
+Eidos Interactive.
+The game engine was written by the lead programmer, Sean Dunlevy.
+Producer Mike Shmitt described the game as technically impressive for the platform given the character's origins on more powerful hardware.
 Lara's animations, numbering over two thousand, were rendered from the home console originals, with direct memory access used to make the animations work.
 Lara's model was 48 pixels, far more than other player characters on the console.
 The music and audio were handled by Manfred Linzner and Bernhard Wodok of Shin'en; the GBC Tomb Raider was among the company's first projects.

 Eidos Interactive licensed the property out to THQ.
 In a press release, Eidos's Jeremy Heath-Smith explained the partnership as due to THQ's extensive library of GBC titles.
 Announced in November 1999, Tomb Raider was released in North America on 7 June 2000 under the title Tomb Raider Starring Lara Croft.
 It later released in Europe on 28 June, in the United Kingdom on 30 June, and in Australia on 18 July.
 To promote the release in the United Kingdom, THQ held a contest in GamesMaster magazine.
 Prizes were bundles that included copies of the game and Tomb Raider branded apparel, such as a shirt, backpack, and wallet.
 One bundle also included a Game Boy Color handheld console.